 A portion of Texas culinary school is devoted to the buttery, flaky goodness of pastries.
 These tasty baked goods come in many sizes and shapes and are eaten all over the world.
 Some people like them for breakfast, and others for dessert.
-Here are six types of pastries you should know:
+Here are four types of pastries you should know:

 You don’t have to go to France to become familiar with this light pastry.
 Shaped like a horseshoe, croissants are native to Vienna, Austria, according to La Gourmandise, a bakery in La Rochelle, France.
 In 1683, Austria was under siege by the Turkish Empire.
 The bakers in Vienna often worked underground and heard the Turks digging tunnels.
 They reported the intruders to their army, who attacked.
 The Turks retreated and the bread-like pastries were made in the shape of the crescent moon because of its presence on the Turkish flag.
 It wasn’t until 1920 when croissants became widely served and eaten in France.
 Not all of them are in the same shape – often chocolate varieties are like a miniature loaf of bread, lacking the moon shape of the original kind.